pamellaramos/etl-analise-varejomax/README.md

-# Processo de ETL e Análise para a empresa fictícia Varejo Max.
+# Processo de ETL e Análise para a empresa fictícia VarejoMax.

 Quem é a VarejoMax?